 On March 7, 2022, we entered into a loan agreement ("Loan Agreement") with Pharmakon for a senior secured term loan of up to \$100.0 million in two tranches.
 The first tranche of \$75.0 million (\$72.6 million of proceeds were received, \$70.8 million net of additional transaction costs) was funded in March 2022, and the second tranche of \$25.0 million was funded in December 2022.
 The Pharmakon loan will mature five years from initial funding and can be prepaid in whole at our discretion, at any time, subject to prepayment premiums and makewhole amounts.
 The Pharmakon loan will require interest-only payments for the first 48 months followed by principal and interest payments with interest accruing using 3-month LIBOR (with a 1.25% floor) plus 8.25%.
-Upon the cessation of LIBOR, the benchmark governing the interest rate will be replaced with a rate based on the secured overnight financing rate published by the Federal Reserve Bank of New York.
+On June 29, 2023, the Loan Agreement was amended to replace the benchmark governing the interest rate with a rate based on the secured overnight financing rate ("SOFR") published by the Federal Reserve Bank of New York.
+Effective July 2023, the loan will accrue interest using a benchmark rate of 3-month SOFR plus a 0.26161% adjustment.